Past Research Grants

 The Effects of Massage on Spinal Motoneuron Reflex Excitability in Persons with Spinal Cord Injuries

-University of Rhode Island, Wakefield, Rhode Island
+University of Rhode Island, Wakefield, RI

 The purpose of this study was to examine the effects of petrissage—a massage stroke which utilizes the thumb and forefinger to apply pressure and stretch to the muscle—on spinal motoneuron reflex excitability in persons with spinal cord injuries (SCI).
 Massage holds promise as a non-invasive, non-pharmacological treatment for spasticity.
 Spasticity creates involuntary, hyperactive movements of the stretch muscles.
 These movements interfere with a person’s ability to change their position, and can even result in paralyzed muscles.